DylanCore13/post-install-config/README.md

 Jane (Dept: SysAdmins)
 John (Dept: Support)

 You will create a agent named Jane and John.
 Jane will be in SysAdmins department and with the online banking team.
-You'll do the same with John but will be with Support department and with won't be with a team.
+You'll do the same with John but will be with Support department and won't be with a team.

 ![image](https://github.com/user-attachments/assets/c7ff4efd-fda0-4d1a-9873-2d5f5256944b)